lizlaw13/final-project/README.md

 # Over The Mood

-Over The Mood is a full stack web application that aims to improve mental health by allowing users to keep a log of their moods and associated activitities.
+Over The Mood is a full stack web application that aims to improve mental health by allowing users to keep a log of their moods and associated activities.
 By tracking your mood and and activity history, you can then determine which activities illicit positive moods and which trigger negative moods.

 ## Navigation